2012 Ford Escape Hybrid Performance

 - "While pleasant to drive, the 2012 Ford Escape lacks the mechanical polish and sophistication of newer models from Chevrolet, Honda, Kia, Subaru and Toyota." -- Edmunds

 Acceleration and Power

-With a 155-horsepower, 2.5-liter inline four-cylinder engine and 94-horsepower electric motor, reviewers say the 2012 Ford Escape Hybrid has good acceleration, but is unrefined because of the loud noises it makes.
+With a 155-horsepower, 2.5-liter four-cylinder engine and a 94-horsepower electric motor, reviewers say the 2012 Ford Escape Hybrid has good acceleration, but is unrefined because of the loud noises it makes.
 This powertrain is only available with an electronically-controlled Continuously Variable Transmission (CVT).

 Most shoppers interested in the Escape Hybrid probably won’t mind that it is underpowered compared with gas-only alternatives because it has good fuel economy ratings.
-According to the EPA, all-wheel drive models achieve 30/27 mpg city/highway, while front-wheel drive models achieve 34/31 mpg.
+According to the EPA, all-wheel-drive models achieve 30/27 mpg city/highway, while front-wheel-drive models achieve 34/31 mpg.
 These are some of the highest fuel economy ratings in the class.

 - "Total system horsepower is 177, but in an impromptu drag race between a Hybrid and a V-6 Escape, the Hybrid took the V-6 off the line - and held a slight lead until about 40 mph.
 Since hybrids make the most sense in low-speed city traffic, that's the speed range that really matters." -- Automobile Magazine

 - "The V6 engine is smoother and quieter than the conventional or hybrid 4-cylinder.
 The 4-cylinder is especially loud and crude sounding.
 All Escape engines trail rival 4- and 6-cylinder engines for overall refinement.
 Wind and road noise are present but are not in significant quantity to be overly bothersome." -- Consumer Guide

 Handling and Braking